pablocael/pynear/pyvptree/benchmark/README.md

 - AnnoyHamming
 - SKLearnL2

- This allow comparing VPTree indices to thow 3 third party indices as well any combination of comparison.
+ This allow comparing VPTree indices to be tested with third party indices as well any combination of indices.

 Output results are generated in `results` folder grouped in subfolders with benchmark cases name.
 For generating benchmarks from `yaml` descriptor, see the example command below: